bsharma0806/concussion_fmriDx/README.md

 ```
 ## Notes

-Built as part of a data science portfolio, with the publication using the original clinical data pending.
+Built as part of a data science portfolio (with an accompanying blod post available here: https://bsharma.super.site/projects-database/gradient-boosting), with the publication using the original clinical data pending.
 Real clinical data was replaced by synthetic equivalents.